32+ Slash Commands

 /help

-List all 24 slash commands with their usage syntax and descriptions.
+List all slash commands organized by category with their usage syntax and descriptions.

 Usage